Robo-Touch/YCB-Sight/README.md

 ## License
 This dataset is licensed under a
-[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa], with the accompanying processing code licensed under a [BSD-2-Clause License](https://opensource.org/licenses/BSD-2-Clause).
+[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa], with the accompanying processing code licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Citation
 If you use YCB-Sight dataset in your research, please cite: